Pharylon/hao_deng_cloud/README.md

 Control your Hao Deng Lights mesh lights from Home Assistant!
 This integration allows you to control the above lights that you'd normally use through the Hao Deng App.

-Note that this integration does require the wifi bridge for your lights (it does not use Bluetooth), instead using the MagicHue mqtt broker.
+Note that this integration does require the wifi bridge for your lights (it does not use Bluetooth).

 ## Install with HACS (recommended)